Gordon-Chow/Gordon-Chow/README.md

 ### Hi there 👋

+####I am a full stack software engineer who is passionate about developing apps and tools for users to enjoy themselves, obtaining information or simply having a tool to make their lives easier.
+I find myself often wondering about how it would be nice if something I was using had a feature or should do a certain thing.
+In the past, I have worked as a fueler at the airport and at a pet store.
+My favorite way to enjoy my free time is playing games that requires teamwork or communication.

 <!--
 **Gordon-Chow/Gordon-Chow** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.